brownboxdev/rabarber/README.md

 When a context object is deleted from your database, its associated roles become orphaned and ignored by Rabarber.

 Ideally, the application should be designed so that this doesn't happen: whenever a context object is deleted, its roles are revoked and deleted as part of the same operation.
-However, if that wasn't done, you can use the following as a fallback:
+However, if that wasn't done, you can clean up the orphaned roles as a fallback:

 ```rb
 Rabarber.prune